Let’s face it–nobody loves doing laundry!

 When you’re selecting linens for your home, do the same—take a lesson from hotels and buy sheets and towels in white (easy to bleach and keep clean) or a uniform solid color.
 There’s nothing worse than trying to figure out what to wash a red pillowcase with or finding your entire batch of whites has turned pink!

 Sticking to practical colors can also end the lost sock conundrum.
 Yes, it’s less fun, but buying bulk packs of white athletic socks or black trouser socks ensures you’ll never have an odd patterned sock with no match.
 You’ll save tons of time sock hunting and sorting each week!

 3. Train Your Family to Pre-Sort

 If your family members can identify colors, they’re old enough to sort their own laundry.
-Invest in a sturdy laundry sorter (our family has used this heavy duty triple sorter for 4 years & it still looks brand new) or multiple baskets and mark one for darks, one for lights, and one for whites.
+Invest in a sturdy laundry sorter (our family has used this heavy duty triple sorter for nearly eight years & it still looks brand new) or multiple baskets and mark one for darks, one for lights, and one for whites.
 Sort any delicates, intimates or linens in a separate basket so you can keep an eye on them to be sure they receive the correct treatment and care.